 - Possible sources of your depression

-- Factors influencing your psychosocial environment (nutrition and exercise habits)
+- Factors influencing your mental health (nutrition and exercise habits)

-This full therapeutic assessment may only occur at a time, mainly when clients are in extreme distress, but your therapist must collect as much information as possible over time.
-This might help the therapist develop an effective treatment plan tailored to your specific needs.
-Recovery may entail weekly therapist sessions, monthly follow-up appointments with a psychiatrist, or assistance if episodes repeat.
-It all comes down to what is best for the person.
+Your therapist will collect as much information as possible over time.
+This will help them develop an effective depression treatment plan tailored to your specific needs.
+Recovery may entail weekly therapist sessions, monthly follow-up appointments with a psychiatrist.
+Depression therapy and treatment is going to look different based on each indivdiual and their mental health needs.

-What are the effective therapy for major depressive disorder?
+What are some effective therapies for major depressive disorder?

-Here are a few common ones that you might encounter:
+Here are a few common types of depression therapy:

 - Cognitive-behavioral therapy (CBT): CBT is a talk therapy that focuses on changing negative thought patterns and behaviors.
 Your therapist will work with you to identify negative thoughts and replace them with more positive, realistic ones.
 They will also help you develop coping strategies to manage difficult emotions and situations.